-The Arizona Department of Health Services has prepared a report on dog bites in Arizona.
+The Zanes Law dog bite lawyers located in Tucson and Phoenix, as well as Seattle, WA, know just how devastating a dog bite or animal bite injury can be.
+In fact, the Arizona Department of Health Services has prepared a report on dog bites in Arizona.
 Did you know that over your lifetime, you have a 50% chance of being bitten by a domesticated animal – including dogs and other household pets?

-If man’s best friend has turned violent, you need a dog bite lawyer in Arizona to represent your personal injury claim – helping you cover medical bills, time missed from work and any long-term issues that impact your quality of life.
+If man’s best friend has turned violent, you need the Zanes Law dog bite lawyers in Arizona to represent you on your personal injury claim – helping you cover medical bills, time missed from work and any long-term issues that impact your quality of life.

 In Arizona 34,151 emergency room visits were caused by dog bites between 2008 and 2012.
 That’s a lot of trips to the emergency room.
 And 2,358 of these dog bite episodes require in-patient hospitalization.

 While you might think that most dog bite injuries in Arizona take place while victims are spending time outside, among unfamiliar dogs in their neighborhood, the vast majority of dog bites – more than 70% – actually occurred indoors.

 Many dog bites in Arizona are not reported to authorities.
 And many dog owners try to talk dog bite victims out of seeking professional medical treatment, or letting the physician know what caused the bite.
 It’s understandable that dog owners want to protect their dogs, but dog bite victims need specialized support and medical attention.